 - Science for Life Program Faculty Mentor List

 - UF Undergraduate Research Database: provides links and descriptions for research programs and opportunities across the campus.
 Please select the area of research you are interested in under the Category option and then click search.

 - The College of Agriculture and Life Sciences maintains a list of faculty that may support undergraduate research, depending upon semester and project.
 Please click on this link “Honors Mentor List” to obtain information.

-Research support programs at UF
+Research support programs at UF and Funding Opportunities

 - The first resource you should access regarding questions about undergraduate research is the UF Center for Undergraduate Research.